-- 2.1.
-This Policy applies to all staff, including temporary staff, consultants, governors, volunteers, and contractors, and anyone else working on our behalf. - 2.2.
+2.1.
+This Policy applies to all staff, including temporary staff, consultants, governors, volunteers, and contractors, and anyone else working on our behalf.

+- 2.2.
 All staff are responsible for reading and understanding this policy before carrying out tasks that involve handling personal data, and for following this policy, including reporting any suspected breaches of it to our Data Protection Officer. - 2.3.
 All leaders are responsible for ensuring their team read and understand this policy before carrying out tasks that involve handling personal data, and that they follow this policy, including reporting any suspected breaches of it. - 2.4.
-Our Data Protection Officer is responsible for advising us about our data protection obligations, dealing with breaches of this policy, including suspected breaches, identified risks, and monitoring compliance with this policy.
+Our Data Protection Officer is responsible for advising us about our data protection obligations, dealing with breaches of this policy, including suspected breaches, incidents, identified risks, and monitoring compliance with this policy.
+Our Data Protection Officer is impartial and any other duties they perform will: - be Compatible with their duties as a data protection officer. - not lead to a conflict of interest.